muxiddin19/DDC3N-Doppler-Driven-C3D-Network-for-HAR/README.md

 - yapf

 # Data Preparation
-## ONLY POSE DATA
+## Only Pose data

-This is the code that is post-processed to put the result from pose extraction mentioned above into poseC3D.
+This is the code that is post-processed to put the result from pose extraction mentioned above into the model.
+The result is the splitted data into three parts, training, testing and validation sets, that is ready for the experiments.
+Where 20220705, 20220706, ... are folders containing the related pose data, that is in the form of a simple json file that does not contain metadata.

-python create_data.py --folders 20220705 20220706 20220707 20220708 20220711 --trainset True --full True You should check all the details inside the code.
+python create_data.py --folders 20220705 20220706 20220707 20220708 20220711 --trainset True --full True

+You should check all the details inside the code, as location of data might be different due to exploited OS or folders name.

-Trainset True is a code that creates a csv and also creates a training set, so it has to be True to make a train test set, Full True is True: Make all normal error data.
-False: make only normal It's designed to be written like this.
+- Trainset True is a code that creates a csv and also creates a training set, so it has to be True to make a train test set,

-The data created by Trainset True is for PoseC3D and may be different from the data format desired by eLancers.

-The output of alphapose is in the form of a simple json file that does not contain metadata.
-First of all, there is a code to create a csv because the data type you want in eLancer can be csv.
+- Full True is True: Make all normal error data.
+- False: make only normal It's designed to be written like this.